technoon-org/technoon.org/ainoon/lesson_2/slides.md

 * The chatbot predicts what text comes next, one word at a time
 * The prompt is split into tokens (words or parts of words)
   * Image and audio inputs can similarly be split into chunks to act as tokens
+  * Services usually charge you for each input and output token
 * Tokens passed into an LLM, with each token represented as a number
 * Those numbers are processed by layers of "neurons"
 * The final layer outputs a number for each possible token representing the probability that token comes next